-Commercial term loans may have maturities up to 10 years and generally have fixed interest rates for up to five years.
+Non Real Estate Secured Commercial term loans may have maturities up to 10 years and generally have fixed interest rates for up to five years.
 Commercial lines of credit are renewed annually and generally carry variable interest rates.
 Typical collateral for commercial loans include the borrower's accounts receivable, inventory and machinery and equipment.
 Included in commercial loans are agricultural loans.
 Agricultural loans are secured by properties such as farmland, agricultural related properties, or equipment.
 These loans are highly dependent on the business operations for repayment.

 Commercial real estate loans include long-term loans financing commercial properties, either owner occupied or rental properties.
 Repayment of this kind of loan is dependent upon either the ongoing cash flow of the borrowing entity or the resale of or lease of the subject property.
 Commercial real estate loans require a loan to value ratio of not greater than 80%.
-Loan amortizations vary from one year to 25 years and terms typically do not exceed ten years.
+The maximum loan amortization is 25 years.
 Interest rates can be either floating or adjustable periods of up to five years with either a rate reset provision or a balloon payment.